-Percent of Novice Teachers is the number of teachers with less than two years of teaching experience, divided by the total number of teachers in an educational entity, multiplied by 100.
+Percent of Novice Teachers is the number of teachers with two or fewer years of teaching experience divided by the total number of teachers in an educational entity, multiplied by 100.

-Percent of Students for Each Racial/Ethnic Group (White, Black, Hispanic, Asian, Hawaiian-Pacific Islander, American Indian-Alaskan Native, and Two or More Races) is the count of students belonging to a particular racial/ethnic group, divided by the total fall enrollment, multiplied by 100.
+Percent of Students for Each Racial-Ethnic Group (White, Black, Hispanic, Asian, Hawaiian-Pacific Islander, American Indian-Alaskan Native, and Two or More Races) is the count of students belonging to a particular racial/ethnic group, divided by the total fall enrollment, multiplied by 100.

 Percent of Students Who Exceed, Meet, or Do Not Meet Expectations/Standards Established by the State Board of Education refers to the distribution of students in the various performance levels based on their scores on the assessment.

-The IAR exam has five performance levels:
+The PARCC exam has five performance levels:

-- Level 1 Did Not Yet Meet Expectation
+• Level 1 - Did Not Yet Meet Expectations;

-- Level 2 Partially Met Expectations
+- Level 2 Partially Met Expectations;

-- Level 3 Approached Expectations
+- Level 3 Approached Expectations;

-- Level 4 Met Expectations
+- Level 4 Met Expectations; and,

-- Level 5 Exceeded Expectations
+- Level 5 Exceeded Expectations.

-The SAT as an Illinois accountability assessment has four performance levels, which are distinct from the College Board's own performance levels:
+The SAT as an Illinois accountability assessment has four performance levels, which are distinct from College Board's own performance levels:

-- Level 1 Partially Meets Standards
+- Level 1 Partially Meets Standards;

-- Level 2 Approaching Standards
+- Level 2 Approaching Standards;

-- Level 3 Meets Standards
+- Level 3 Meets Standards; and,

-- Level 4 Exceeds Standards
+- Level 4 Exceeds Standards.

-The DLM-AA has four performance levels:
+The Dynamic Learning Maps - Alternative Assessment (DLM-AA) has four performance levels:

-- Level 1 Emerging
+- Level 1 Emerging;

-- Level 2 Approaching Target
+- Level 2 Approaching Target;

-- Level 3 At Target
+- Level 3 At Target; and,

-- Level 4 Advanced
+- Level 4 Advanced.

-The ISA has two performance levels:
+The Illinois Science Assessment has two performance levels: Proficient and Not Proficient.

-- Proficient - Not Proficient